balderdashy/sails-docs/anatomy/assets/dependencies/dependencies.md

-# assets/js/dependencies/
+# assets/dependencies/
 ### Purpose
-This directory allows grunt to load javascript files in index.ejs before the rest of the javascript files in the js directory.
+This directory allows grunt to load javascript dependencies in index.ejs before the rest of the javascript files in the js directory.

-    js/
-    | main.js
-    | apple.js
-    | dependencies/
-    | | sails.io.js

 This setup will create